marshallwp/SecretManagement.Warden/README.md

 ## Installation

-You an install this module from the PowerShell Gallery:
+You can install this module from the PowerShell Gallery:

 Using PowerShellGet v2: